 The funds from the Cinderella Ball go directly to support the programs and services offered by the Boys & Girls Clubs.
 The dollars raised also support our transportation program, equipment and capital improvements.

-With the help of the Cinderella candidates and other generous businesses and individuals, the Boys & Girls Clubs of Arlington has provided a safe place for young people for more than 50 years.
+With the help of the Cinderella candidates and other generous businesses and individuals, the Boys & Girls Clubs has provided a safe place for young people for more than 50 years.

 Every dollar raised has an impact in the lives of the kids that we serve.